The Charterhouse donation was made in 1991 in order to fund bursaries for students to undertake a period of study elsewhere in Europe.

 How to apply

-- The selection process is carried out shortly after the application deadline and results will be released in April 2018.
+- The selection process will be carried out after the application deadline and results will be released by May 2018.

 - If you have applied for more than one scheme, you will be notified of these separately.